User-generated content (UGC) and video is constantly growing

 With UGV, case studies don’t have to be long and boring.
 Brands can get loyal clients to share their customer experience in their own words on video.
 They could even explain the challenges they faced and how the product or service helped resolve it.
 Video also serves as an easy way to educate and help a potential client understand what the product or service is all about.
 It shows a potential customer that you’re experienced and have worked with companies just like theirs.
 People like to do business with people and a video testimonial will put a face to the name, making it easier to trust a brand.

 Corporate social responsibility, cause-related marketing, and advocacy groups have their cause and mission at the center of any campaign.
-Whether that’s no animal testing, sustainability, or inclusivity, through the power of visual storytelling, these organisations can create impactful content to communicate to gain support.
+Whether that’s no animal testing, sustainability, or inclusivity, through the power of visual storytelling, these organizations can create impactful content to communicate to gain support.

 Nonprofits and advocacy groups have limited budgets and resources so UGC becomes a cost and time-efficient tactic to drive marketing during covid.
 Relationship building at fundraisers is especially hard with restrictions on how many people can meet at a venue.
 UGV can effectively convey the message while creating an emotional connection with the viewer.

-By getting the community to participate and highlighting stories of volunteers and beneficiaries, organisations can build credibility and trust.
+By getting the community to participate and highlighting stories of volunteers and beneficiaries, organizations can build credibility and trust.
 It can be amplified on social media as viewers tend to share content on their social media if it aligns with their personal morals.

 As employees worked from home during the pandemic, internal communication teams found it a challenge to engage employees, and create a sense of belonging.
 Through virtual contests, challenges, and video messages, they found themselves relying on UGV, or rather EGV, to engage employees.
 Brands are trying to build a positive work culture through establishing bottom-up communications with video think tanks, video messages on milestone achievements, and other contributions.
 These videos are then compiled and shared on social media, websites, company newsletters, and groups.

 According to Edelman Trust Barometer, people are more likely to find people like themselves to be a more credible source of information about a company when compared to a CEO.
-Individuals are keen on building their personal brands and it is mutually beneficial for organisations to provide an opportunity and a platform to do so.
+Individuals are keen on building their personal brands and it is mutually beneficial for organizations to provide an opportunity and a platform to do so.

-Lockdowns may have been eased in many countries but these digital behaviors that we’ve grown accustomed to while being confined to our homes have lead to meaningful and genuine communication between brands and customers.
+Lockdowns may have been eased in many countries but these digital behaviors that we’ve grown accustomed to while being confined to our homes have led to meaningful and genuine communication between brands and customers.
 Loyal customers make it easier for brands to switch from paid influencer marketing to free, more authentic, and valuable publicity.

 Consumers want to see more user-generated content and tools like Vloggi will help collect clips and automate the video editing process to upload anywhere with your branding.
 With different templates for video messages, contests, challenges, instant reactions, and testimonials, brands can leverage their community to run all kinds of UGC campaigns.